natqe/utilizes/readme.md

 ### oneOrAll

-Return one when is have only one item, return all when is have more then one item.
+Return one when is have only one item, return all when is have more then one item

 **Usage:** `oneOrAll<T>(array: Array<T> | T): Array<T> | T`